OUR HISTORY

 Alex Scott

-Alex Scott is a Vice President of Corporate Strategy at Charles Schwab and has been serving as President of the MBA Board since 2017.
-He has been meditating since 2006 when he found a dusty cassette tape from Jack Kornfield.
-He is trained as a Meditation Facilitator in the Thai Forest tradition.
+Alex Scott has been serving as Chairman of the MBA Project Board since 2017.
+Professionally, Alex has held a variety of leadership roles at Charles Schwab, Lehman Brothers and Accenture.
+Most recently, he worked as Managing Director at Charles Schwab – responsive for a wide range of cross-enterprise initiatives.
+He has been meditating since 2006 when he found a dusty cassette tape from Jack Kornfield and is trained as a Meditation Facilitator in the Thai Forest tradition.
+He lives in San Francisco and is sometimes found doing pushups in Dolores Park or wolfing down burritos in the Mission.

 Jennie Powe Runde